bluuewhale/bluuewhale.github.io/content/posts/building-a-fast-and-memory-efficient-hash-table-in-java-by-borrowing-the-best-ideas.md

 It's explicitly **experimental** (not production-ready), but it comes with JMH benchmarks and docs so you can reproduce the numbers and poke at the implementation details.

 If you want to run the benchmarks, sanity-check an edge case, or suggest a better probe/rehash strategy, I'd love issues/PRs

+## P.P.S.
+A great talk to watch
+If you want the "straight from the source" version, Matt Kulukundis and other Google engineers' CppCon talk on SwissTable is genuinely excellent — clear, practical, and packed with the kind of details that make the design click: [CppCon talk](https://www.youtube.com/watch?v=ncHmEUmJZf4).